Fish Community Creator Tool

 To use the Community Creator, just select a fish from the Fish Profiles section in the main navigation menu

-Tank Details1) This area is used for working out your stocking levels, and saving details
+1) This area is used for working out your fish tank stocking levels, and saving details

 2) You can name your 'fishtank' here.
 If you are logged in you can save up to 10 different fishtank lists